Here are some suggestions:

 - Let’s talk: Encourage children to talk about their experience, views and feelings.
 Parents should try to be empathetic towards the child’s viewpoint, encouraging and reassuring them.
 This will enhance their self-confidence and help them develop positive thinking.

-- Professional counselling: If facing any difficulties or questions, parents should seek professional advice from family counsellors and hospital play therapists.
+- Professional counselling: If facing any difficulties or questions, parents should seek professional advice from family counsellors and Child Life Specialists.

 Why not?
 We believe: